SciMON: Scientific Inspiration Machines Optimized for Novelty: Human Annotation and Evaluation Details

+\paragraph{Gold Dataset Annotation Details} The gold dataset annotation interface is in Figure~\ref{fig:gi}.
+The quality of the instances in the test set is judged given three criteria: (1) whether the ground truth sentence trivially overlaps with background context; (2) whether background context contains relevant information for the target relation; (3) whether the target relation (from which the seed term is taken) is a salient aspect of the idea proposed in the target paper.

-The instructions for human evaluation can be found in Figure~\ref{fig:hi}, while an example of the human evaluation interface is provided in Figure~\ref{fig:hexp}.
-Human annotators are required to evaluate each system output based on the following criteria: (1) \textit{Is the candidate relevant to the context + seed term?} (2) \textit{Does the candidate copy too much from the context, or is it sufficiently novel/different from the context?} (3) \textit{Does the candidate's suggestion generally make sense to you scientifically?} (4) \textit{Is the language sufficiently clear and coherent to understand the suggestion?} The input for sample human annotation is in Table~\ref{tab:human_input}.
+\paragraph{Study I} The instructions for human evaluation can be found in Figure~\ref{fig:hi}, while an example of the human evaluation interface is provided in Figure~\ref{fig:hexp} and ~\ref{fig:hexp2}.
+Human annotators are required to evaluate each system output based on the following criteria: (1) \textit{Is the candidate relevant to the context + seed term?} (2) \textit{Does the candidate copy too much from the context, or is it sufficiently novel/different from the context?} (3) \textit{Does the candidate's suggestion generally make sense to you scientifically?} (4) \textit{Is the language sufficiently clear and coherent to understand the suggestion?} The input for sample human annotation is in Table~\ref{tab:human_input} and the human labels are in Table~\ref{tab:human_anno}.
+The human annotation agreement is in Table~\ref{tab:alpha}.

+\paragraph{Study III} We ask the following questions to human annotators to evaluate the quality of regeneration results: (1) \textit{Is the regenerated idea substantially different from the original? } (2) \textit{Is the regenerated idea more novel and creative than the original idea?} (3) \textit{Does the second iteration increase novelty?} The human annotation agreement is in Table~\ref{tab:alpha3}.